google/lovefield/docs/spec/01_schema.md

     autoIncrement: true
 ```
 The first variation is used to define an auto-increment primary key.
 Lovefield
-supports only single-column numeric auto-increment primary key.
-The second
+supports only single-column integer auto-increment primary key.
+An
+`lf.Exception.SYNTAX` will be thrown if a non-integer or multi-column primary
+key is declared.

-variation allows specification of order:
+The second variation allows specification of order:

 ```yaml
 primaryKey: